 Current theoretical approaches, methods used to investigate the past; site formation processes, taphonomy, sampling and research design, typology and seriation, subsistence-settlement reconstruction, cultural evolution.
 Prerequisites: ANTH:1201.

 Long-term patterns of human-environment interactions surveyed through archaeological case studies; varied scales of human impacts, including animal extinction, habitat destruction, agricultural practices, urban growth, state-level societies.
-GE: International and Global Issues; Social Sciences.
+GE: Sustainability.
+GE: Social Sciences.